 Leave of Absence, Withdrawal from College

-The Undergraduate Application for Leave of Absence/Withdrawal from College form is available online; in the Advising Center, Butler Library 149, (716) 878-5223; and in the student’s academic department office.
+The Undergraduate Application for Leave of Absence/Withdrawal from College form is available online on the Forms and Services section of the Registrar’s website.

 Students in a major should begin the application process by conferring with their department chair.
 Undeclared students should meet with the Academic Advisement Office coordinator.
 Tuition refunds, if applicable, will be made on a prorated basis as outlined for that semester.
 Financial aid recipients who withdraw or take a leave of absence may owe a refund of aid they received for the semester.
 For additional information about financial aid, refer to the financial aid section of this catalog or https://financialaid.buffalostate.edu, Moot Hall 210.